-Pope Francis begs forgiveness for church role in Rwanda genocide
+Pope Francis: Forgive church role in Rwanda genocide

 Vatican City — Pope Francis on Monday begged forgiveness for the “sins and failings of the church and its members” during Rwanda’s 1994 genocide as the Holy See sought to open a new phase in relations nearly a quarter-century after the slaughter.